pyprg/dssex/README.md

 accepting an egrid.model.Model as input and returning a vector of complex voltages.

-Function **pfcnum.calculate_electric_data** accepts an egrid.model.Model and
+Function **pfcnum.calculate_results** accepts an egrid.model.Model and
 a voltage vector as input and calculates the power and current flow for branches and injections as well as losses for branches.
-The returned object additionally provides a method for calculating the residual node current which can be used to evaluate the quality of the obtained estimation and power flow calculation results.
+Function **calculate_residual_current** is a tool for checking the obtained result numerically.

 ## Volt-Var-Control (VVC)